ahmetugsuz/WEB-Scraper/readme.md

 # HTML reader

 This is an program who reads the table of NBA player, from wikipedia urls, and plot a NBA player statistics, taken 3 best player from each team in the regular season.
-It also offers a wikipedia golf program, with the BFS algotithm, finding the shortest way from a wikipedia link to another.
+It also offers a wikipedia golf program.
 It also reads a calender to make a markdown for the ski sport of choosen columns.

 ## Requirements